dandisy/webcore/README.md

     * toxic-lemurs/menu-builder -> ALTERNATIVE
     * mkdesignn/menubuilder -> ALTERNATIVE

-    if you activated laravel passport use
+    If you activated laravel passport use
     * spatie/laravel-cors

 //------------------------------------------------#